zhengzhou/RxActivityResult/README.md

 RxActivityResult features:
 --------------------------
-* Launch the intent from any class, as long as you supply a valid activity instance.
+* Launch the intent from any class, as long as you supply a valid activity or fragment instance.
 * Get the intent back with the data encapsulated in an observable and keep going crazy chaining operations.

 Setup